timpt0261/Do_Your_Chores_Ben/README.md

 ## About

-Stuck in a room with no escape you must complete all your chores before the timer goes down.
-But Beware a ginat grotestuqe bay monster is haunting you down!
+Stuck in a room with no escape, you must complete all your chores before the timer runs out.
+But beware, a giant grotesque baby monster is hunting you down!

 ## Installation

-To install follow our website []
+To install, visit our website [https://timpt0261.itch.io/do-your-chores-ben], where you can download the .exe file and run the game using the main icon.

 ## Controls

-List the controls for your game, including keyboard, mouse, or controller inputs.
+Move:
+- W
+- A
+- S
+- D

+Jump:
+- Space

+Run:
+- Left Shift

+Interact:
+- Left Mouse Button

 ## Gameplay

-Provide a short overview of the gameplay mechanics, objectives, and any other relevant information.

-## Screenshots

-Include screenshots or links to gameplay footage to give users a visual preview of your game.
+Complete your chores list.

+Just watch out for the Baby.

+Escape.

 ## Known Issues

-Document any known bugs or issues that players may encounter.
-Include information on how to report problems.

-## Contact

-Provide contact information for the development team, such as email addresses or social media profiles.
+[12/24/23]
+Our current game is still in development, but feel free to give us more feedback.
+Current issues range from incomplete animations to mechanics still in progress.

 ## License

-[MIT]
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## Acknowledgments

-Thank you to the Indie Game Coalltion, and the many people who volunterred in our hours of development.
+Special thanks to the Indie Game Coalition and the many people who volunteered during our hours of development.